dora-team/dora.dev/docs/developer-onboarding-guide.md

 2. Develop your changes in the relevant Svelte or Node.js directory.
 3. Build the component:
     * For Quick Check: `cd svelte/quick-check-2023 && npm run build`
-    * For Core Model: `cd svelte/core-v2 && npm run build4`.
+    * For Core Model: `cd svelte/core-v2 && npm run build`.
-4. Copy the built artifacts to the/hugodirectory (see build scripts insvelte` directories).
+4. Copy the built artifacts to the appropriate directory within `hugo` (see build scripts in svelte directories).
 5. Preview the changes in a local Hugo server.
 6. Commit your changes and open a pull request.
 7. The CI/CD pipeline will build and deploy a preview environment.